Skip to Main Content

 3. Your Interest in the topic is most one of the important criteria for choosing a topic.

-4. Next, you need to be sure there are enough sources for you to research the topics, so that you may write and speak about your topic with passion!
+4. Next, you need to be sure there are enough trustworthy sources for you to research the topics, so that you may write and speak about your topic with passion and authority.

 BOX 2: Current Information to Explore